 I have written a lot about how hard it can be to talk about feelings.
 As I wrote in my last post, if you have difficulty communicating your feelings, you're not alone.
 Even if you are great at it, you may still feel like you’re not getting them across to the people who matter to you.
 Or you may be with someone who simply doesn’t like “touchy feely” conversations.
 But a number of studies have concluded that words aren’t actually necessary for meaningful and intimate interactions.

-Here are 6 ways to improve emotional communication and deepen your relationship, without ever even mentioning "the F Word" (feelings):
+Here are six ways to improve emotional communication and deepen your relationship, without ever even mentioning "the F Word" (feelings):

 1. Make small talk.
-You may think talking about a TV show or even the weather is far from connecting emotionally, but these supposedly insignificant details are actually more likely to improve your close emotional ties to your partner than a so-called "deep" discussion of your feelings.
+You may think talking about a TV show or the weather is far from connecting emotionally, but these supposedly insignificant details, like a "deep" discussion of your feelings, can improve your emotional ties to your partner.
 American psychoanalyst Harry Stack Sullivan developed an approach that he called “detailed inquiry,” in which he suggested that therapists gather information about all parts of a client’s life.
 In those tiny details, Sullivan believed, could be found clues to who a person is.
 More recently, John Gottman and Janice Driver researched this idea with a group of married couples and found that “the mundane and often fleeting moments” that are part of a couple’s daily life have a greater impact on the health of the relationship than do apparently emotionally meaningful and serious conversations.
 (I wrote about this in an earlier post, and in my book, Daydreaming: Unlock the Creative Power of Your Mind.)

 Bored when your partner recounts the details of a plumbing problem or the movie he or she watched last night?
 You may think you know all of the details of your partner’s life.
 Maybe it really feels like too much information.
 But it’s a way of getting closer, according to Gottman and Driver.
 Even making a grocery list together can be a way of sharing space and time, and can become a way of showing love—for instance, when you add your partner’s favorite cookies to the list without being asked.